The cause is unknown.

 Any combination of these symptoms may occur.
 Symptoms may occur in episodes.
 In subsequent episodes, people may have the same symptoms as the first episode or different ones.

 Inflammation of the kidneys may not cause symptoms until the kidneys malfunction and kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
 Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney... read more develops.
 Other complications include heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more , pericarditis Acute Pericarditis Acute pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins suddenly, is often painful, and causes fluid and blood components such... read more , and heart valve disorders Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , pericarditis Acute Pericarditis Acute pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins suddenly, is often painful, and causes fluid and blood components such... read more , and heart valve disorders Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
 Each ventricle has... read more .

 Early diagnosis and treatment of eosinophilic granulomatosis with polyangiitis help prevent severe organ damage.